Paris - Ile De France

 The house in Rue de Montmorency was one of these almshouses (he never lived there)!

 Flamel let out the ground floor shop.

-He, however, kept the upper floors in order to accommodate the laborers and gardeners who worked in the vegetable gardens located between the two ramparts.
+However, he kept the upper floors in order to accommodate the labourers and gardeners who worked in the vegetable gardens located between the two ramparts.

 They could enjoy free accommodation, on the condition they said the daily prayers for the Dead.

 These prayers are still engraved on the six pillars of the façade:

 « Nous homes et femes laboureurs demourans ou porche de ceste maison qui fut faite en l'an de grâce mil quatre cens et sept somes tenus chascun en droit soy dire tous les jours une paternostre et un ave maria en priant Dieu que sa grâce face pardon aus povres pescheurs trespasses Amen »